Mary Engelbreit: Career

 Engelbreit began working for a local advertising company, Hot Buttered Graphics.
 Hoping to work as an illustrator of children's books, she shopped her portfolio around New York without success.
-She began working on greeting card and her first nationally distributed greeting card featured a malapropism that played off an old saying, "Life is just a bowl of cherries", showing a girl looking at a chair piled high with bowls, with the legend: "Life is just a chair of bowlies."
+She began working on greeting cards and her first nationally distributed greeting card featured a spoonerism that played off an old saying, "Life is just a bowl of cherries", showing a girl looking at a chair piled high with bowls, with the legend: "Life is just a chair of bowlies."

 Her company, Mary Engelbreit Co., was founded in 1982.
 It was located in Webster Groves, Missouri and then was moved to a former Greek Orthodox church in University City, Missouri in 1994.
 As of 1996, her company reported $86 million in sales per year.
-Mary Engelbreit stores were located in St. Louis; Schaumberg, Illinois; Dallas, Texas; Denver, Colorado; and Alpharetta, Georgia.
+Mary Engelbreit stores were located in St. Louis; Schaumburg, Illinois; Dallas, Texas; Denver, Colorado; and Alpharetta, Georgia.

 As her card line grew in size and popularity, it drew attention from other companies who licensed her artwork on products including calendars, T-shirts, mugs, gift books, rubber stamps, ceramic figurines, and fabric.
 She launched a line of "Engeldark" greeting cards in 2016 that feature snarky humor.

 Engelbreit was editor-in-chief of a bi-monthly creative lifestyle magazine, Mary Engelbreit's Home Companion, starting in 1996.

 Mary Engelbreit's A Merry Little Christmas received a starred review from Kirkus Reviews.
 Two of her books, Mary Engelbreit's Mother Goose and A Night of Great Joy, received starred reviews from Publishers Weekly.
 She has had two New York Times children's bestsellers, including an edition of The Night Before Christmas that reached #5 on the New York Times bestseller list and Mary Engelbreit's Mother Goose, which debuted at #6 and was on the bestseller list for four weeks.

 She has designed sets for the St. Louis Muny's production of Matilda in 2019.